 The Seafood 2040 Strategic Framework (SF2040) is a first in presenting an all-sector road map of collaboration, innovation and best practice to ensure that the English seafood industry is a thriving business from sea to plate in the next 20 years.
 It is also a pragmatic plan with 25 short to long-term recommendations developed by the seafood supply chain to advance that vision.

-SF2040 is funded through European Maritime Fisheries Fund (EMFF) until September 2020 and the management and delivery are facilitated by Seafish.
+SF2040 is funded through European Maritime Fisheries Fund (EMFF) until February 2021 and is facilitated by Seafish.
 Some of the SF2040 recommendations require further funding in order to be realised.

-In 2019, SF2040 successfully applied to EMFF for the further funding for two recommendations:
+In 2019 and 2020, SF2040 successfully applied to EMFF for further funding to enable progress in two recommendations:

 - Recommendation 6: Review the impacts of a population shift to 2 a week seafood consumption to better quantify the substantial socio-economic impacts of improved health